Famous cities in Italy list. The best cities in Italy - map of Italy with cities in Russian, the most beautiful, large Italian cities

 Cities, resorts and regions of Italy on the map and alphabetically

-The first thing to know is that Italy is very large and very different.
-The South is completely different from the North, and the mainland is not like the islands.
-Therefore, read useful and brief reviews about all the provinces and regions of Italy: regions and islands, South, Center and North of Italy.
+The first thing you should know is that Italy is very big and very different.
+The South is completely different from the North, and the mainland is completely different from the islands.
+Therefore, read useful and brief reviews about all provinces and regions of Italy: regions and islands, South, Center and North of Italy.

 Cities of history

-The "eternal city" and the absolute center of Italian history, Rome is a "must-see" for all lovers of times gone by.
-The number of Roman sights is so great that in order to somehow facilitate perception, they are usually divided into large groups of different historical periods: ancient, Byzantine, medieval, etc. The Vatican, with its St. Peter's Cathedral and the residence of the Pope, makes a significant contribution.
+The “Eternal City” and the absolute center of Italian history, Rome is a must-see for all lovers of bygone times.
+The number of Roman attractions is so great that in order to somehow facilitate perception, they are usually divided into broad groups of different historical periods: ancient, Byzantine, medieval, etc. The Vatican with its St. Peter's Basilica and the residence of the Pope makes a significant contribution.

-The abundance of ancient ruins is located in the vicinity of southern Salerno - there are three famous archaeological parks here at once: Pompeii, Paestum and Positano.
-You can walk along the ancient streets and get acquainted in detail with the structure of ancient cities - from the capitol and the forum to the brothel and public toilets.
-Bonus - the most beautiful mosaics, and to this day they have not lost their liveliness of colors.
+An abundance of ancient ruins is located in the vicinity of southern Salerno - there are three famous archaeological parks here: Pompeii, Paestum and Positano.
+You can walk along the ancient streets and get acquainted in detail with the structure of ancient cities - from the capitol and forum to the brothel and public toilets.
+Bonus - the most beautiful mosaics, which to this day have not lost their vivid colors.

-Known from school textbooks, the history of Syracuse is a significant center of the ancient Greek world and the variety of architectural monuments associated with it.
-Visit numerous ancient fortified palaces and marvel at the grandeur of the ancient Greeks in the Neapolis Archaeological Park.
+Known even from school history textbooks, Syracuse is a significant center of the ancient Greek world and the associated variety of architectural monuments.
+Visit numerous ancient fortified palaces and admire the greatness of the ancient Greeks in the Neapolis Archaeological Park.

-Sweet Naples, measuredly soaring in a trembling haze of heat, leisureliness and contentment with life, is the birthplace of no less sweet Neapolitan songs, as well as the now all-Italian pizza.
+Sweet Naples, soaring measuredly in a trembling haze of heat, leisureliness and contentment with life, is the birthplace of no less sweet Neapolitan songs, as well as the now pan-Italian pizza.

-Picturesque rocky and gentle sandy beaches in Italy are almost equally divided, and any sun-lover can find a place to their liking here.
-For the most part, Italian beaches are well (and in some cases just wonderful) well-groomed, equipped with umbrellas, sunbeds and other accessories necessary for a comfortable stay at the water's edge.
-As a rule, these same amenities are paid, but the beaches (and the tourists themselves) are only good: in this way, the number of splashing people is limited - if all the umbrellas and sunbeds are occupied, you need to look for another beach.
-In addition, the beaches of each region of the country have their own pleasant features.
-For example, the Venetian Riviera is famous for its wonderful fine dolomite sand, in Sorrento you can dive in the marine reserve and travel through underwater caves, the Ligurian coast has a picturesque indented coastline, and the beaches of the Tuscan Riviera, in addition to the ideal sea and a high level of relaxation, offer stormy nights. entertainment, often not far from the surf line.
-And of course, the proximity of monuments of history, architecture and art pleasantly dilutes the idle lying on the shore.
+There are almost equal numbers of picturesque rocky and gentle sandy beaches in Italy, and any sun worshiper can find a place to their liking here.
+Italian beaches are for the most part well (and in some cases simply wonderful) well maintained, equipped with umbrellas, sun loungers and other accessories necessary for a comfortable stay at the water's edge.
+As a rule, these very amenities are paid, but this is only beneficial for the beaches (and the tourists themselves): this way the number of splashing people is limited - if all the umbrellas and sunbeds are occupied, you need to look for another beach.
+In addition, the beaches of each region of the country have their own pleasant characteristics.
+For example, the Venetian Riviera is famous for its wonderful fine dolomite sand, in Sorrento you can dive into a marine reserve and travel through underwater caves, on the Ligurian coast there is a picturesque rugged coastline, and the beaches of the Tuscan Riviera, in addition to the ideal sea and a high level of relaxation, offer stormy nights entertainment, often without going far from the surf line.
+And of course, the proximity of historical monuments, architecture and art pleasantly dilutes the idle lying on the shore.

-Thermal resorts in Italy- 5 different springs with water temperature up to +34 °C suitable for drinking, mineral baths and mud therapy.
+Thermal resorts in Italy- 5 different springs with water temperatures up to +34 °C, suitable for drinking, mineral baths and mud therapy.

-• Chianciano Terme - cold and hot mineral springs of increased "armor-piercing", the waters of which can get rid of a whole range of diseases.
+• Chianciano Terme - cold and hot mineral springs with increased “armor-piercing” properties, the waters of which can relieve a whole range of diseases.

 • Previous photo 1/ 1 Next photo

-Popular tourist cities in Italy are majestic Rome, romantic Venice, trendy Milan, inspiring Florence, amazing Verona and the pearl of the south Naples.
-Each of them is unique and unique in its own way, and having visited them, you will definitely want to return there.
+Popular tourist cities in Italy are the majestic Rome, romantic Venice, fashionable Milan, inspiring Florence, amazing Verona and the pearl of the south Naples.
+Each of them is unique and unique in its own way, and once you visit them, you will definitely want to return there.

 City of Rome

-The capital of Italy and the most populous city in this country is the majestic.
-The visiting card of the city of the Colosseum is the ancient Arena, built back in the distant year 72 of the beginning of our era.
-The Roman Forum, the Pantheon, the Sistine Chapel, and many other sights amaze with their magnificence.
+The capital of Italy and the most populous city of this country is the majestic.
+The visiting card of the city, the Colosseum, is the ancient Arena, built back in 72 AD.
+The Roman Forum, Pantheon, Sistine Chapel, and many other attractions amaze with their splendor.

-In the vicinity of the city there is a small state of the Vatican, the main Catholic center of the whole world.
+In the vicinity of the city is located the small state of the Vatican, the main Catholic center of the whole world.
 Every year it is visited by a huge number of tourists.
-Rome is a striking combination of modern buildings with ancient buildings.
+Rome is a striking combination of modern buildings and ancient structures.

-Have a good rest in the best cities of Italy!
+Have a nice holiday in the best cities of Italy!

 Italian cities: Rome

-The "Eternal City" was erected on seven hills in 753 BC.
-According to legend, its founders were the brothers Romulus and Remus, whose distant ancestor is a brave man who became famous thanks to the Trojan War.
+The "Eternal City" was built on seven hills in 753 BC.
+According to legend, its founders were the brothers Romulus and Remus, whose distant ancestor is the brave man who became famous thanks to the Trojan War.
 Archaeologists insist that the first settlements here were formed much earlier.
-All Italian cities are beautiful, but none of them can compare with Rome in beauty.
+All Italian cities are beautiful, but none of them compares to Rome in beauty.
 The capital of modern Italy is a visual aid for those interested in ancient architecture.

-Once a small village, it is 1285 square kilometers.
+Once a small village, it covers 1,285 square kilometers.
 The number of inhabitants of the capital exceeds 3 million.
-The territory of the city contains many examples of ancient architecture, for example, the Pantheon, built before our era and perfectly preserved, the Colosseum amphitheater - a huge stadium where gladiatorial battles once took place.
-Today it provides space for 50,000 people.
-The city-state of the Vatican and its colossal museum complex, which includes over 1,000 objects, is located on the territory of the capital.
-Located in Rome and St. Peter's Basilica - the temple, which is considered the largest in the world.
+The city's territory contains many examples of ancient architecture, for example the Pantheon, built before our era and perfectly preserved, the Colosseum amphitheater - a huge stadium where gladiatorial battles once took place.
+Today it provides space for 50 thousand people.
+The capital is home to the Vatican City State and its colossal museum complex, which includes over 1000 objects.
+St. Peter's Basilica is also located in Rome - a temple that is considered the largest in the world.

 What is known about Venice

-If any locality is able to compete with Rome in terms of the number of ancient sights, then this is Venice.
-Like other Italian cities, the "bridge" that unites the West and the East has its own zest.
-Venice is located on an island archipelago, "strewn" with its famous canals.
+If any settlement can compete with Rome in terms of the number of ancient attractions, it is Venice.
+Like other Italian cities, the “bridge” that unites West and East has its own flavor.
+Venice is located on an island archipelago, dotted with its famous canals.
 The length of the water artery as a whole is about 4 km, in certain places the depth reaches 5 m.
 The city is located on the coast of the Adriatic Sea.

 The area of the city is 412 square kilometers.
-More than 300 thousand people live in Venice.
-Also, there are always a lot of tourists in the city, who are attracted not only by the opportunity to swim on a gondola.
-It is in Venice that the majestic Doge's Palace is located - a building of the 15th century, made in the Gothic style.
+Over 300 thousand people live in Venice.
+Also, the city is always full of tourists who are attracted not only by the opportunity to swim on a gondola.
+It is in Venice that the majestic Doge's Palace is located - a 15th-century building built in the Gothic style.
 Modern architecture is also interesting, for example, the buildings of Burano.
-Burano is a small island, the houses of the inhabitants of which are colored with all shades of the rainbow.
-The city owes its famous Venetian gardens to Napoleon.
+Burano is a small island, the houses of the inhabitants of which are colored in all shades of the rainbow.
+The city owes its famous Venetian Gardens to Napoleon.

 Facts about Florence

-The heyday of Italian cities, which began in the 11th century, turned Florence into one of the most powerful communes of that time.
-However, the history of this place began even before our era with a small settlement founded by the Romans.
+The flowering of Italian cities, which began in the 11th century, turned Florence into one of the most powerful communities of the time.
+However, the history of this place began before our era with a small settlement founded by the Romans.
 Now it is a large settlement, on the territory of which about 350 thousand people live.
-The area of the city is 103 square kilometers, it is located on the Arno River.
-Florence is almost officially recognized as the place where the Renaissance was born.
-No wonder it is called a city-museum, operating 24 hours a day.
+The city's area is 103 square kilometers and is located on the Arno River.
+Florence is almost officially recognized as the birthplace of the Renaissance.
+It is not for nothing that it is called a museum city, open 24 hours a day.

-Florence gave the world many geniuses, including Galileo, Dante.
+Florence gave the world many geniuses, including Galileo and Dante.
 It is the birthplace of some famous artists, for example, Leonardo da Vinci, Michelangelo.
-In the pride of the city, now there are paintings by Titian, Raphael, da Vinci.
-The city architecture is also interesting, for example, the temple of Santa Maria del Fiore, which was built over 140 years.
-It is curious that Michelangelo was fully responsible for the interior decoration of the cathedral, while the equally famous Giotto worked on the exterior.
+The pride of the city now houses paintings by Titian, Raphael, and da Vinci.
+The city architecture is also interesting, for example, the temple of Santa Maria del Fiore, whose construction took place over 140 years.
+It is curious that Michelangelo was entirely responsible for the interior decoration of the cathedral, while the equally famous Giotto worked on the exterior.

 What is known about Naples

 Which Italian city is considered the most energetic?
-Of course, Naples, comfortably spread out on the southern coast of the country.
-The streets of this settlement are filled with cars, scooters and pedestrians, but no one bothers each other.
-Neapolitans come across as the busiest people in the world, but will always find a few minutes and smiles for foreigners.
-It is believed that it was the inhabitants of Naples who first came up with carnivals.
+Of course, Naples, comfortably located on the southern coast of the country.
+The streets of this locality are filled with cars, scooters and pedestrians, but no one bothers each other.
+Neapolitans give the impression of being the busiest people in the world, but will always find a few minutes and smiles for foreigners.
+It is believed that it was the inhabitants of Naples who were the first to come up with carnivals.

-Naples is the third largest city in Italy.
-At the moment it is inhabited by about a million people.
-The settlement is located in a seismically dangerous zone, since on its territory there is an active volcano Vesuvius.
+Among Italian cities, Naples is the third largest.
+Currently it is home to about a million people.
+The settlement is located in a seismic zone, as there is an active volcano Vesuvius on its territory.
 The last eruption took place in 1944.

-In the Middle Ages, Milan was included in the list, which consisted of the most powerful Italian city-states.
-If you do not take into account Rome, it is the largest settlement in the country.
-The area of Milan is about 2 thousand square kilometers, over 1.3 million people live on its territory.
+In the Middle Ages, Milan was included in the list of the most powerful Italian city-states.
+Apart from Rome, it is the largest populated area in the country.
+Milan's area is about 2 thousand square kilometers and over 1.3 million people live on its territory.

 Today, Milan is the financial and economic capital of Italy, and the city is also one of the world's fashion capitals.